PowerShell/PowerShellGallery/PreviewReleaseNotes.md

 ```

 Please note: The preview URL will go away when we transition the changes in preview to the production PowerShell Gallery, which will happen in the fall of 2018.
 This will break any automation that uses the preview URL as its target.
 We will, of course, be communicating that change via the preview site and other announcements.

+## Managing API Keys

+There are important new features available for creating the API key used when publishing items.
+The full documentation is currently in the [PowerShell docs github repo](https://github.com/PowerShell/PowerShell-Docs/blob/staging/gallery/how-to/publishing-items/creating-apikeys.md).

+Any API key associated with your account will work when publishing to either PowerShellGallery.com or Preview.PowershellGallery.com.

+__Important note:__ If you have published items to PowerShellGallery.com, you have an existing Full Access API key that has no expiration.
+For security reasons, the new API key management system will not create keys with no expiration.
+If you delete the Full Access API key using the Preview Powershell Gallery UI, you can only re-create it using PowerShellGallery.com.
+That will  only be true until we switch over to the new, more secure system, at which time you will not be able to create any key that has no expiration date.